 Do you get enough choline?

 These days, both Americans and Europeans are eating less foods that offer the richest sources of choline – liver, eggs, and a variety of meats.
-The adequate daily intake level for choline has been set at 550 mg.
-However, actual daily intakes are considerably lower: 402 mg.
-In other words, a 148 mg gap.
+The adequate daily intake level for choline has been set at 550 mg for men and 425 mg/day for women in the US.
+However, actual daily intakes are considerably lower.

 What happens if you don’t get enough of choline in your diet?

-Choline deficiency is found to have an impact on diseases like atherosclerosis, liver dysfunction and possibly also neurological disorders.
+Choline deficiency is found to have an impact on diseases like atherosclerosis, fatty liver disease and liver dysfunction, muscle damage and possibly also neurological disorders.
 Without adequate choline, liver fat may accumulate, eventually leading to steatosis and potentially to liver damage.